CampingLion/CampingLion.github.io/_posts/2023-07-23-Collaborative Discussion.md

 Rai, B.K., 2023.
 PcBEHR: patient-controlled blockchain enabled electronic health records for healthcare 4.0.
 Health Services and Outcomes Research Methodology, 23(1), pp.80-102.

 Xu, J., Xue, K., Li, S., Tian, H., Hong, J., Hong, P. and Yu, N., 2019.
 Healthchain: A blockchain-based privacy preserving scheme for large-scale health data.
 IEEE Internet of Things Journal, 6(5), pp.8770-8781.

+## Reflections
+The concept of machines that have the ability to learn poses challenges in our society, not least because there is a perception that a key distinction between humankind and machines is in the former's ability to learn and develop with time.
+Although machine learning offers significant advantages in our modern industries, it may also act as an enabler for harmful and even criminal activity.
+It was both challenging and interested to consider the benefits and drawbacks of this technology and to attempt to formulate an opinion: as with other challenging ethical questions, public opinion will no doubt change depending on how familiar we become with the technology and whether or not adverse incidents result from its use.
+Although I read several articles on this subject, there is always more to read and this is an area I would like to spend more time on.